White House urges omicron boosters amid subvariant spread

 “People were kind of muddled in their messaging on who needs a booster, who benefits from a booster, what a booster is used for.
 That has led to a lack of enthusiasm,” Dr. Adalja said.

-But the White House says the message is simple as Dr. Jha explains, “don’t wait, get your new flu shot, get your new COVID shot today.
+But the White House said the message is simple.
+As Dr. Jha explains, “Don’t wait, get your new flu shot, get your new COVID shot today.
 If Americans did that, we could save hundreds of lives each day this winter.”

-Health officials say they are expecting a bad 2022 flu season as people have dropped many of the precautions they were taking for COVID like masking.
+Health officials said they are expecting a bad 2022 flu season as people have dropped many of the precautions they were taking for COVID like masking.